 1. Compensation for training

-If your employer mandates that you undertake OJT, they'll also have to pay you for your time while you acquire the necessary skills for your job.
+If your employer decides that you will need to take OJT, they'll also have to pay you for your time while you acquire the necessary skills for your job.

 2. Skill development

-Many new hires usually find workplace training to be more informative and engaging.
+Many new employees usually find workplace training to be informative and engaging.
 This increases their interest in learning and acquiring new skills.
-As a new hire in OJT, you can also become invested in your job as you learn new skills that challenge you to achieve more goals in your role.
+As a new employee in OJT, you may also find you become more invested in your job as you learn new skills and feel challenged to achieve more.

 Employees also have a high chance of retaining information when they learn in a hands-on setting.
 OJT can enhance job performance since employers are engaged during training and can make you more likely to feel motivated to increase your understanding and competence at work.